farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Set_Up_Tenant.md

 In the prior task, you noticed that your Microsoft 365 trial tenant came equipped with a list of active users.
 As Holly Dickson, Adatum's Enterprise Admin, you have selected the following users to help with your pilot project: Alex Wilber, Joni Sherman, Lynne Robbins, and Patti Fernandez.

 Each user is a key member of your pilot project team.
 While their user accounts are already present in Microsoft 365, you need to configure their passwords so that they can more easily sign into Microsoft 365 when needed in the upcoming lab exercises.
-You will assign **Pa55w.rd** as their user password, just as you will do with Holly when you sign in.
+You will assign **User.pw1** as their user password, just as you did when you created Holly's account.
 You also need to add a Microsoft 365 group that will be used in a later lab exercise.

+**Note:** Using the same password for multiple users should obviously never be done in the real-world.
+However, we're doing it here in our training environment to simply make things easier for students as they progress through the labs.

 1. On the LON-CL1 VM, the **Microsoft 365 admin center** should still be open in your Microsoft Edge browser from the prior task, and you should be signed into Microsoft 365 as the **MOD Administrator**. <br/>